 Dr. Gustavo Alva:

 Hi, I’m Dr. Alva.
 Being an Alzheimer’s disease caregiver is not easy.
-They are faced everyday with incredible hurdles, tough decisions, and heightened stress.
+Every day, they are faced with incredible hurdles, tough decisions, and heightened stress.

 As a doctor who sees Alzheimer’s patients and caregivers every day, it’s important to be aware that there are FDA-approved medications for the treatment of Alzheimer’s disease that can make a difference for both patients and caregivers.
 There is no cure yet for Alzheimer’s disease, and the medications available now will not change the course of the disease, but they may help to slow the progression of Alzheimer’s symptoms for a period of time.

-The other category of medication is called NMDA receptor antagonists and only includes one medication called Namenda (memantine hydrochloride).
-As patients progress to the moderate and severe stages of Alzheimer’s disease, they start to show symptoms like increased confusion, inability to recall information like their address or phone number and difficulty remembering family and friend’s names.
-Patients in the moderate to severe stage may be prescribed combination therapy with Namenda plus Aricept 5 or 10 mg.
-There is no evidence that Namenda or Aricept prevents or slows the underlying disease process in Alzheimer’s patients.
+The other category of medication is called NMDA receptor antagonists.
+Namenda XR (memantine hydrochloride) is a medication of this type.
+As patients progress to the moderate and severe stages of Alzheimer’s disease, they start to show symptoms like increased confusion, inability to recall information like their address or phone number and difficulty remembering family and friends’ names.
+Patients in the moderate to severe stage may be prescribed combination therapy with Namenda XR plus an acetylcholinesterase inhibitor (or AChEI).
+There is no evidence that Namenda XR or an AChEI prevents or slows the underlying disease process in patients with Alzheimer's disease.

-Namenda and Aricept have risks, so patients and caregivers should talk to their doctor about all treatment options regarding their benefit and potential side effects.
-The most common side effects associated with Namenda treatment are dizziness, confusion, headache, and constipation.
+Namenda XR and acetylcholinesterase inhibitors have risks, so patients and caregivers should talk to their doctor about all treatment options regarding their benefit and potential side effects.
+The most common side effects associated with Namenda XR treatment are headache, diarrhea, and dizziness.
 This is not a complete list of side effects.
-Additional Important Risk Information about Namenda follows this introduction.
+Additional Important Risk Information about Namenda XR follows this introduction.

 To all family caregivers out there, we hear you.